rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 | HR (95% CI)                | 0.81 (0.53; 1.23)    | 0.81 (0.53; 1.23)                  |
 | p-value                    | 0.3267               | 0.3267                             |

-#  A total of 154 patients (ECOG Performance Status  0 or 1)  were randomised.
-However two of the randomised patients discontinued the study before receiving any study treatment
+#  A total of 154 patients (ECOG Performance Status  0 or 1)  were randomized.
+However two of the randomized patients discontinued the study before receiving any study treatment

 ^  Blinded independent review (protocol-defined primary analysis)